Center for Sustainable Transportation Infrastructure

 The use of reclaimed asphalt pavement (RAP) in asphalt mixtures has steadily increased in recent years.
 Furthermore, with the growing awareness of greener and more sustainable practices along with increasing oil prices, state departments of transportation have considered the economic and environmental benefits of integrating greater percentages of RAP into their mixes.

 The objective of this project is to investigate the effect of binder content on the performance of high-RAP surface mixtures.
 The presence of aged binders in RAP tends to improve rutting resistance and degrade cracking resistance; the latter effect may be offset by an increase in the percent of asphalt binder compared to the optimal asphalt composition obtained using the Superpave mix design procedure.
 The fractionation of RAP, which is performed by many Virginia asphalt producers, may provide better control over mix gradation, allowing a larger amount of RAP to be incorporated into the mixture.

 Splash and Spray

 This project is developing an assessment tool that characterizes the propensity of highway sections to generate splash and spray during rainfall and assesses the effects of splash and spray on drivers.
 The project will produce a robust model designed to predict splash and spray generation.
 The final model will be practical and applicable by all highway administrations throughout the country.

 Pavement Surfaces Properties Consortium

 This program is designed to evaluate equipment used to measure pavement surface properties and develop emerging technologies that show promise for improving measurements.
 This program will also study innovative pavement surface and pavement preservation treatments.
 This collaborative research program provides an accessible and efficient way for highway agencies and other organizations to conduct research on pavement surface texture and smoothness.
-The program also helps participants verify the accuracy of the equipment they used to evaluate pavement and conduct road construction quality control.
+The program also helps participants verify the accuracy of the equipment used to evaluate pavement and conduct road construction quality control.